tdbianco/starter-hugo-academic/content/post/2021-07-21-the-assumptions-of-linear-regressions/index.en.md

 My personal approach is to weight the extent of the bias against a series of considerations:

-1. Validation with another method: non-parametric methods to use in alternative to linear regressions when the assumptions are broken can be harder to interpret, and not favoured by the general public.
-Sometimes, I might perform the same analysis that broke the assumption of linear regression with a different method.
-For example, if checking the assumption of normality revealed a logistic distribution, I will perform logistic regression and check if it gives the same result as the linear regression.
-If yes, I will report both - the linear regression, the for sake of the reader, and the logistic regression - as a sort of 'validation'
+1.  **Validation with another method**: non-linear methods in alternative to linear regression can be harder to interpret, and not favoured by the general public.
+Sometimes, I might perform the same analysis that broke the assumption of linear regression with a different method as a sort of validation.
+For example, if checking the assumption of normality revealed a logistic rather than a linear distribution, I will perform logistic regression and check if it gives the same result as the linear regression.
+If yes, I will report both - the linear regression, for sake of the reader, and the logistic regression - as a sort of 'validation'.
+It works as a sort of validation because it demonstrates that, despite the fact that the data breaks the linear assumptions, the bias does not influence the result (i.e., it is the same if obtained with an unbiased method).
-2. The availability of a more useful method: I think usefulness is a great parameter when selecting an analytic method.
+2.  **The availability of a more useful method**: I think usefulness is a great parameter when selecting an analytic method.
 If analysing the data with linear regression clearly breaks most of the assumptions and you have to waste a lot of time trying to interpret a result that, with all likelihood, is not reliable, and there is a much better method that other people have used to analyse the same kind of data, then go for it.
-For me, this was the case of starting using Growth Curve Analysis to analyse eye-tracking data.
+For me, this was the case of starting using Growth Curve Analysis to analyse eye-tracking data instead of linear regression.
-3. The plausibility of my result: if the result goes in a direction that is easily explained and was envisioned as part of the preliminary possibilities, I feel a little bit more comfortable keeping the regression as it is.
-If the result is absurd and inexplicable despite the design being sound and the data being balanced, it sounds more like linear regression should not be used.
+3.  **The plausibility of my result**: if the result goes in a direction that is easily explained and was envisioned as part of the preliminary possibilities, I feel a little bit more comfortable keeping the regression as it is.
+If the result is absurd and inexplicable despite the design being sound and the data being balanced, it sounds more like assumptions are to blame.
-4. The consequences of a possible error: this is very much subjective, but I think it is worth mentioning.
+4.  **The consequences of a possible error**: this is very subjective, but I think it is worth mentioning.
 When I am faced with broken assumptions, I ask myself what would happen if I report and publish a biased result.
 My reasoning include mainly 2 factors - the size of the effect, and whether there is a vulnerable group of people involved.
 If I find a significant result, but with a small to modest effect, I am more confident reporting that because I have some objective ground to explain that the reliability of the result might be limited, and that interpretation should be careful.
 If I get a big effect size, I feel more inhibited because I would not want people to jump to conclusions; I would still report the assumptions check, but in my experience most people tend to not give it much importance.
-Then, an experimental study involving college students on perception or your favourite brand of tea will probably not influence policy, differently from a study involving persons that might be affected by the results - such as neurodiverse people, women living in protected communities, and cancer patients -, as it might at least influence the way these people are seen in society.
-Of course this does not mean one should publish unreliable data in the first case, it is just my personal code for deciding when to be **extra-careful** and when **extra-over-hyper-careful**.
+Then, an perception study involving college students on favourite brands of tea will probably not influence policy, and neither will a study on the length of the index finger.
+However, some studies may involve persons that might be affected by the results - such as neurodiverse people, women living in protected communities, and cancer patients -; at the very least, the result could influence the way these people are seen in society.
+Of course this does not mean anyone is authorised to publish unreliable data in the first case, it is just my personal code for deciding when to be **extra-careful** and when **exceptionally-careful**.

 There are other options too - one of the most popular the transformation of the data (for example, apply logarithmic transformation).
 Although it is very useful in some cases, I do not particularly like it, so I leave it to the many other online resources.